danmurphy1217/predict-startup-success/README.md

 and more.

 The models I have experimented with so far include KNN, Random Forest, Decisiion Tree, Logistic Regression, and KNN.
 I am working with a dataset of ~19,000 rows.

-The final product is hosted here: https://dmurphy-classification-models.herokuapp.com/ Final code for the heroku app is here: https://github.com/danmurphy1217/heroku-classification-models